NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/ui/README.md

-# 360 UI
+# UI

 ## Introduction

-The UI for 360 app is built using React.js and is used to visualize the state of a garage along with events and anomalies occurring in the garage.
+The UI for smart parking application is built using React.js and is used to visualize the state of a garage along with events and anomalies occurring in the garage.
 This UI can run in two modes: live and playback.
 The live mode is aimed for monitoring the garage in real time and the playback mode is used for demo purpose i.e. it is used to visualize pre-recorded data.

 ### UI Components